 Posting consistently increases the visibility of your posts, which gives followers more opportunities to engage.
 It also means you’ll remain a source of fresh content, which helps to entice people into following you and pull people away from unfollowing.

-Use a tool like Buffer or Later to schedule your posts in advance.
+Use an Instagram marketing tool like Buffer or Later to schedule your posts in advance.
 This allows your content creator some room to breathe, since they won’t need to be editing or taking photos right before they’re meant to be posted.
 This is especially important for small businesses without a dedicated social media manager, as there often just isn’t enough time for a small business marketer to be incredibly active on Instagram.

 Post frequency is all up to you, but whatever it is, keep it maintainable.
 If you’ve only got enough content in a month for 10 posts, space them out so you’re posting every 3 days or so – you don’t want to post daily for half the month and then leave your profile high and dry for the next two weeks.